 How to Embed a Video in a GitHub Pull Request (PR)

-- complex logic changes
+- complex workflows

 - architectural decisions

-Does GitHub Support Video in Pull Requests?
+1. Does GitHub Support Video in Pull Requests?

 Yes.
 GitHub supports inline video playback in pull request comments.